-The PNGRB, vide amendments dated 23.11.2020 and 18.11.2022, has notified unified tariff guidelines, which would be applicable from April 1, 2023.
+The PNGRB, vide notification dated 27th June 2023, has notified unified tariff guidelines, which would be applicable from July1, 2023.
 The regulator has emphasized that the amendments are aimed at improving natural gas accessibility in remote areas at competitive and affordable prices, to achieve the objective of one nation, one grid and one tariff.
-The unified tariff would be determined by the PNGRB for the natural gas grid system for each financial year before the start of such financial year.